NuclearPhoenixx/nuclearphoenixx.github.io/index.md

 layout: splash #posts #home
 classes: wide

-excerpt: "I'm a graduate in physics and astronomy, and someone that loves to tinker with electronics, programming and anything interesting really.
-Learning new things and applying this knowledge to build stuff and see for yourself is awesome!"
+excerpt: "I'm a physics and astronomy enthusiast with a passion for tinkering - whether it's electronics, programming, or diving into all kinds of fascinating topics.
+I love exploring how things work, learning new skills, and applying that knowledge to build and experiment."

 header:
   overlay_image: /assets/images/header.png
-  caption: 'Open Gamma Detector PCB'
+  caption: 'Pixelated cosmic microwave background'
   #overlay_filter: 0.5
   #show_overlay_excerpt: false
   overlay_filter: linear-gradient(rgba(0, 0, 0, 0.8), rgba(0, 0, 0, .3))